-ObservatoryThe Observatory is a research facility used by members of the Fairfield County Astronomical Society.
-Each Friday, weather permitting, visitors can enjoy viewing the moon, planets and deep space objects through the 22-inch research telescope.
-The drive mechanism and electronics of the telescope have recently been replaced with modern high precision components.
+The Stamford Observatory is a research facility used by members of the Fairfield County Astronomical Society.
+Most Fridays, weather permitting, visitors can enjoy viewing the moon, planets and deep space objects through the 22-inch research telescope.
+The telescope's drive mechanism and electronics have recently been replaced with modern high precision components.
 The computer control permits the operator to zero in on any object in the sky and the telescope then goes to that location automatically.

-Members: Free | Non-members: $3 Adults, $2 Children
+Members: Free | Non-members: $5 Adults, $3 Children

-For more information or to schedule a special group visit, contact Charles Scovil in the evening at 203.252.2351.
+For more information or to schedule a special group visit, please call 203.977.6537.

 Astronomy Nights: An evening at the Stamford Observatory

-Head to the Observatory on selected Friday nights for a real treat as we explore the night sky with talks on planets, stars galaxies and much more.
+Head to the Observatory on selected Friday nights to explore the night sky with talks on planets, stars galaxies and much more.
 Start by enjoying a presentation on a fun and interesting topic, followed by a visit to view the night sky through our 22-inch diameter telescope.
 This program is suitable for children ages 5 and up.
 For topics see our Calendar of Events page.